Nafiz-kodar/Nafiz-Ahmed-Nafi/README.md

 # Hi there! 👋 Welcome to My GitHub Profile

 ## 🚀 About Me
 Hi!
-I'm Nafiz Ahmed Nafi, a **Computer Science & Engineering** student at BRAC University with a strong passion for **Data Analytics, visualization, and software development**.
+I'm **Nafiz Ahmed Nafi**, a **Computer Science & Engineering** student at BRAC University with a strong passion for **Data Analytics, visualization, and software development**.
 I love turning raw data into meaningful insights and building innovative tech solutions.

 ## 🎯 What I Pursue
 - 📊 **Data Analytics & Visualization**: Pursuing to be an expert in transforming complex datasets into interactive dashboards & reports.